CSCfi/csc-user-guide/docs/apps/pytorch.md

 ## Usage

-To use this software on Puhti or Mahti, initialize it with:
+To use this software on Puhti or Mahti-rhel7, initialize it with:

 ```text
 module load pytorch